 This competition is for teams to take their cars to the next level.
 Teams have to consider the application of autonomous technology to their Urban Concept vehicle in order to get through a series of challenges.
 We continue to develop this competition with a small group of dedicated teams.

-In this exciting and high-level competition, participants were challenged to develop path planning, perception, and control algorithms for an autonomous vehicle using the Robot Operating System (ROS).
-The codes were then tested in a simulated environment using Microsoft AirSim with the Unreal Engine.
+In this completely virtual competition, participants are challenged to develop path planning, perception, and control algorithms for an autonomous vehicle using the Robot Operating System (ROS).
+The codes are then tested in a simulated environment.